technokrat/vuexr/README.md

 yarn run dev:demo
 ```

-You can now access a demo application of VueXR under `http://localhost:9000`.
+You can now access a demo application of Vuexr under `http://localhost:9000`.
 To see some AR-content point your camera
 onto AruCo markers with ID `23` and `50`.

 ## License
-VueXR is licensed under the [*MIT License*](./LICENSE).
+Vuexr is licensed under the [*MIT License*](./LICENSE).

-VueXR Copyright (c) 2020.
+Vuexr Copyright (c) 2020.
 Markus Wegmann, Technokrat LLC.

-Technokrat LLC and the developers of VueXR are not liable for any damages in relation to the use or installment of VueXR.
+Technokrat LLC and the developers of Vuexr are not liable for any damages in relation to the use or installment of Vuexr.

 ## Future Work
 * More customizable and user-friendly initialization UI
 * Compile OpenCV.js with WebAssembly SIMD support
 * Move calibration to web worker
-* Support for TypeScript and code cleanup
+* Rewrite JS to TypeScript and code cleanup
 * Documentation and Webpage (incl.
 Demo)
 * More responsive position tracking
 * DOM-Rendering in WebXR API
+* Marker Scheme ID Attributes (allowing for future proof support of other marker systems)

 If you are interested in supporting this project contact me at [mw@technokrat.ch](mailto:mw@technokrat.ch)